gotbletu/shownotes/vimwiki.md

     vim index.md

     # hotkeys
-    Enter - create a new note (cusor must be on a word) Enter - enter into the note
+    Enter - create a new note (cursor must be on a word) Enter - enter into the note
     Backspace - Go back
     <leader>md - Open Markdown preview on web browser